 These include criminal ID solutions such as Automated Fingerprint (and palm print) Identification Systems (AFIS) that store, retrieve, & search fingerprint images and records.

-Automated Biometric Identification Systems (ABIS), today, are emphasizing on creating and storing biometric information that matches biometric templates for face, finger, and iris.
+Automated Biometric Identification Systems (ABIS), today, are emphasizing creating and storing biometric information that matches biometric templates for the face, finger, and iris.
 Many countries are already using these surveillance systems to detect criminals and other fraudulent activities.

 #2 Military (enemy identification)

 Most militaries across countries have been collecting faces, irises, fingerprints, and DNA data in a biometric identification system to authenticate persons.